 But there is always a slightly increased risk of dislocation with an artificial joint.
 Your therapist will teach you how to avoid activities and positions that tend to cause a shoulder dislocation.
 A shoulder that dislocates more than once may need another operation to make it more stable.

 All of the large nerves and blood vessels to the arm and hand travel through the armpit.
 (This area is called the axilla.)
 Because shoulder replacement surgery takes place so close to the axilla, it is possible that the nerves or blood vessels may be injured during surgery.

 The resulting problems may be temporary if the injury was caused by stretching to hold the nerves out of the way.
 The nerves and blood vessels rarely suffer any kind of permanent injury after shoulder replacement surgery, but this type of injury can happen.

 What happens after surgery?

 After surgery, you’ll be transported to the recovery room.
-You will have a dressing wrapped over your shoulder that will stay in place until your office follow up.
-An intravenous line (IV) will be placed in your arm to give you needed antibiotics and medication.
+You will have a dressing wrapped over your shoulder that will stay in place until your office follow-up.
+An intravenous line (IV) will be placed in your arm to give you the needed antibiotics and medication.